Organic French Baguettes With Instant Yeast

-This recipe for Organic French Baguettes uses yeast, so you can make fresh homemade organic bread anytime you want, even if you don't have starter!
+This recipe for Organic French Baguettes With Instant Yeast uses yeast, so you can make fresh homemade organic bread anytime you want, even if you don't have starter!
 These classic baguettes are the perfect side dish to any meal.

-If you're looking for more homemade bread, try my Honey Butter Dinner Rolls, Lemon Rosemary Sourdough, or my Sourdough Discard Whole Wheat Sandwich Bread.
+If you're looking for more homemade bread, try Honey Butter Dinner Rolls, Lemon Rosemary Sourdough Bread, or Sourdough Discard Whole Wheat Sandwich Bread.

 Why You'll Love This Recipe

-Versatile: Use this recipe for Organic French Baguettes for literally anything.
+• Versatile: Use this recipe for Organic French Baguettes for literally anything.
 You can enjoy this as an appetizer with butter and fresh fruit.
 It makes a delicious bread for sandwiches or subs.
-Make French toast, garlic bread, or just dip it soup.
+Make French toast, garlic bread, or just dip it soup like Healthy Beef Soup with Leeks or Ham Bone Soup.

 Ingredients